Novak Djokovic: 2011: One of the greatest seasons in history

 Djokovic celebrates upon defeating Jo-Wilfried Tsonga in the semifinals of the 2011 Wimbledon Championships, clinching the world No. 1 ranking for the first time in his career.

-Djokovic opened the season by winning the Australian Open, dropping just one set and defeating Roger Federer in the semifinals and Andy Murray in the final to claim his second title in Melbourne.

-He continued his run by beating Federer in the final of the Dubai Championships.
-At Indian Wells and Miami, he defeated both Federer and Rafael Nadal to claim back-to-back Masters 1000 titles—becoming only the third player to beat both in the same event twice.
+Djokovic opened the season by winning the Australian Open, defeating Roger Federer in the semifinals and Andy Murray in the final, both in straight sets, to claim his second title in Melbourne.
+He continued his run by beating Federer in the final of the Dubai Championships, and at Indian Wells he defeated both Federer and Rafael Nadal, becoming only the third player to beat both in the same event twice.
+In Miami, Djokovic defeated Nadal again to claim back-to-back Masters 1000 titles.

 After winning the Serbia Open, he extended his unbeaten streak with titles in Madrid and the Italian Open, defeating Nadal in straight sets in both finals—his first wins over Nadal on clay after nine straight losses.

-At the French Open, Djokovic reached the semifinals before falling to Federer in four sets—his first loss of the year, snapping a 43-match win streak and ending a perfect 41–0 start to the season.
+At the French Open, Djokovic reached the semifinals before falling to Federer in four sets—his first loss of the year, ending a 43-match win streak.

 Five weeks later, Djokovic claimed his first Wimbledon title, defeating Nadal in the final, and secured the world No. 1 ranking for the first time in his career.
-Federer served for the match and had two match points in the US Open semi finals but Djokovic won in five sets.
+Federer served for the match and had two match points in the US Open semi-finals, but Djokovic won in five sets.

 He then beat Nadal in four sets in the final for his first US Open title and third major in 2011.